dataloop-ai-apps/pipeline-templates/mlops/active_learning/README.md

 * Once the template is installed, click on _**Use Template**_ at the top or _**Create Pipeline**_ at the bottom.
 * Under the pipeline variables icon [*X*], enter entity IDs for each variable listed.

-To allow for optimal use of the pipeline, it's recommended to use variables rather than fixed entities or input values.

 <img src="assets/marketplace_create_pipeline.png" alt="Image of the pipeline">

 ### Usage: